Shahryar-Ra/Natours-Project/README.md

 This project uses a float layout and was a good practice for me to fully undrestand its functionality and plus it uses a SCSS preprocessor to write a clean and maintainable CSS file.

-For naming convention and class naming methodology, Jonas suggested to use BEM architecture, It was a good introduction to BEM architecture for me, but i have to say after a while I feel underwhelmed by it.
+For naming convention and class naming methodology, Jonas suggested to use BEM architecture, It was a good introduction to BEM architecture for me, but i have to say after a while I feel overwhelmed by it.
 Class names starts to get confusing and ugly, so I began to search about it and I found ABEM [ Atomic BEM desgin ] methodology quite interesting.
 I will use it for my umcoming project for sure.

 To anyone who intrested in learning advance vanilla css tricks I highly recommend Jonas Schmedtmann course and this project as well.